OpenEvalProject/evals/manuscripts/elife-98114/v1/manuscript.md

 We preregistered six exclusion criteria, based on which we excluded and replaced 69 participants: Nine participants were excluded due to a higher hit rate on forced internal than forced external trials, 22 participants were excluded due to less than 70% accuracy on FE trials, and 3 participants due to less than 10% accuracy on FI trials.
 We furthermore preregistered to exclude participants with a negative correlation between value and reminder choice (1=reminder, 0=no reminder), as this would indicate participants did not understand the instructions: in order to maximise points in our task, participants should preferentially choose reminders when this strategy brings a higher number of points.
 Based on this, we excluded 40 participants.
 No participants were excluded based on scoring lower or higher three times the median absolute deviation calculated separately based on both the reminder bias and the metacognitive bias.
 Finally, we excluded 9 participants because they failed to answer with ‘Do not agree at all’ to the catch item.
 Figure 1 visualises the exclusions shown in red.
 In total, we excluded 10.3% of all participants.
 There were an additional 26 participants excluded for technical reasons, raising the exclusion rate to 13.7%.

-## Key dependent variables
+### Key dependent variables

 Our task allowed us to calculate several dependant variables relevant in the context of our study question.
 The first is the OIP, the optimal indifference point.
-The OIP describes the number of points at which an unbiased, reward-maximising participant is indifferent between the two strategies (reminders or no reminders) and is calculated as:OIP=(10∗ACCFI)/ACCFE
+The OIP describes the number of points at which an unbiased, reward-maximising participant is indifferent between the two strategies (reminders or no reminders) and is calculated as:

+$$
+OIP=(10∗ACC_{FI})/ACC_{FE}
+$$

 where ACCFE is the accuracy measured during trials in which the participants had to solve the task using reminders (FE condition), and ACCFI is the accuracy measured during trials in which participants had to solve the task without reminders (FI condition).
 In contrast, the AIP is the the AIP is the actual indifference point, which is the point cut-off at which participants actually were indifferent and is operationalised as the threshold parameter from fitting a psychometric function to the choice data (target values predicting the decision whether or not to use reminders).
 Fitting was done using the quickpsy package in R, and more detail is given in Appendix 1.
 It should be noted that the OIP has a slightly finer resolution due to the number of special circles per trial.

-Setting the OIP and the AIP in relation, we can calculate the reminder bias, reflecting participants’ tendency to use reminders corrected for their actual performance and calculated as the difference between both indifference points:biasrem=OIP−AIP
+Setting the OIP and the AIP in relation, we can calculate the reminder bias, reflecting participants’ tendency to use reminders corrected for their actual performance and calculated as the difference between both indifference points:

+$$
+bias_{rem}=OIP−AIP
+$$

 Positive values reflect that people set more reminders relative to the optimal strategy.
-The fourth measure is the metacognitive bias, reflecting participants’ over- or underconfidence relative to their performance and was calculated as:biasmeta=confidence−ACCFI
+The fourth measure is the metacognitive bias, reflecting participants’ over- or underconfidence relative to their performance and was calculated as:

+$$
+bias_{meta}=confidence−ACC_{FI}
+$$

 Negative values can be interpreted as underconfidence.